Azure Monitor overview

-Responding to critical situations
+Respond to critical situations

 Alerts in Azure Monitor proactively notify you of critical conditions and potentially attempt to take corrective action.
-Alert rules based on metrics provide near real time alerts based on numeric values.
+Alert rules based on metrics provide near-real-time alerts based on numeric values.
 Rules based on logs allow for complex logic across data from multiple sources.

 Autoscale allows you to have the right amount of resources running to handle the load on your application.
 Create rules that use metrics collected by Azure Monitor to determine when to automatically add resources when load increases.
 Save money by removing resources that are sitting idle.
 You specify a minimum and maximum number of instances and the logic for when to increase or decrease resources.

-Visualizing monitoring data
+Visualize monitoring data

 Visualizations such as charts and tables are effective tools for summarizing monitoring data and presenting it to different audiences.
-Azure Monitor has its own features for visualizing monitoring data and leverages other Azure services for publishing it to different audiences.
+Azure Monitor has its own features for visualizing monitoring data and uses other Azure services for publishing it to different audiences.

 Azure dashboards allow you to combine different kinds of data into a single pane in the Azure portal.
 You can optionally share the dashboard with other Azure users.
 Add the output of any log query or metrics chart to an Azure dashboard.
-For example, you could create a dashboard that combines tiles that show a graph of metrics, a table of activity logs, a usage chart from Application Insights, and the output of a log query.
+For example, you could create a dashboard that combines tiles that show a graph of metrics, a table of Activity logs, a usage chart from Application Insights, and the output of a log query.